agenieus/SmartWatch-Product-Analysis/README.md

 - [Contact Info](#contact-info)

 ## Project Overview
-This project is to tell a story on attrition based on employee statistics and analyze various metrics related to the workforce, such as employee attrition, performance rating, job satisfaction, etc.

-## The Project Objectives
-Demographics- this summarizes employee statistics such as age group, gender, marital status, etc,

-Employee wellness provides insights to performance ratings, job satisfactions, work life balance.

-Attrition Analysis I shows employee attrition by job roles, departments, years in current role, etc.

-Attrition Analysis II shows attrition by monthly income, overtime, etc.
+This project involved a dataset containing data on the prices of different brands and models of smartwatches available in the market.
+The datasets give information about the smartwatches' specifications and how they affect the market price.
+This data analysis project aims to explore the various specifications of wristwatch brands and look at the more suitable brands in terms of functionality, health specifications, and cost-efficiency for buyers.

 ## Data Sources
 The data was gotten from Kaggle.
-Data consisted of 380 rows and 13 columns; totals 4940 data entries of data about the top manufacturers of wristwatches worldwide; their watches and features relative to their prices.
+Data consisted of 380 rows and 13 columns; totals 4940 data entries of data about the top manufacturers of wristwatches worldwide; their watches and features relative to their prices. [check here for data](https://www.kaggle.com/datasets/rkiattisak/smart-watch-prices).
 ![](rawdata.png)

 ## Tools Used for Analysis